 Led by His Spirit

 Meetings and specific times with God and service to others are not laws we must meet to qualify in God’s eyes.
 We are led by His spirit rather than rules and regulations.
 Fellowship with other Christians is precious and can be mighty refreshing when we are led to gatherings in Him.
-Otherwise, it becomes just another thing that is required of us.
+Otherwise, it becomes just another thing that is required of us, a duty or habit rather than a joyous meeting with other saints to lift up praise and worship to our God.

 Yes, we are directed not to forsake the assembling of ourselves together.
-The idea is to be led to be with others, joined in the spirit and gathering unto Him.
+The idea here is to be led to be with others, joined in the spirit and gathering unto Him.
+We all know those who run to every meeting, seeking out the latest move of God.
+This is not God’s way.
 When we gather out of fear, duty, or others’ expectations or even religious requirements, is it truly a blessing to God?
 Are we to go to every meeting, even when exhausted and resentful in heart?
 What might the Holy Spirit be leading us to do instead?

 “About eight days after these sayings, He took along Peter, John, and James, and went up on the mountain to pray.
 And while He was praying, the appearance of His face became different, and His clothing became white and gleaming.
 And behold, two men were talking with Him; and they were Moses and Elijah, who, appearing in glory, were speaking of His departure, which He was about to accomplish at Jerusalem.